Skip to main content

 default:"None"

-Optional fact validity end for explicit fact writes.
+Optional fact validity end.

 immutable